DocShadrach/AudioProjectSanitizer/README.md

 - The executable works only on Windows, you could compile the main.py file to work on your operating system.
 - This program does not need to be installed, the executable works portably.
 - It may be that some antiviruses detect the executable of this program as Malware.
 This is a false positive, don't worry, you can review the code or compile it on your own if you don't trust it.
+- IMPORTANT: you need to place the "ffmpeg" folder in the C:/ root directory of your computer so that the program can detect the mono and stereo files.
+If the program does not find this folder, this functionality will not work (the rest of the functions will continue to work).
 - Files must be in WAV format.
 - In the file reorder box, it is important that the folders maintain the preset order.
 - It is not necessary or mandatory to categorize the files, if they are above the categories they will be listed anyway but will not be moved to a folder.